numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

   (note the list ``[4]`` instead of scalar ``4``).
   This is not a feature NumPy currently has or desires to support.

-**Further Issues and Discussion:** It is possible to create a DType such as Categorical, array, or vector which can only be used if ``dtype=DType`` is provided.
+**Further issues and discussion:** It is possible to create a DType such as Categorical, array, or vector which can only be used if ``dtype=DType`` is provided.
 Such DTypes cannot roundtrip correctly.
 For example::